caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 *max_workers_per_node = 1:* Each compute node will only have one worker and only be able to handle one job at a time.

-This config will queue 10 slurm jobs that will run for up to 10 hours each.
+This config will queue 10 Slurm jobs that will run for up to 10 hours each.
 Each job will use 20 cores and 100GB of RAM on one compute node.
-Due to the `max_workers_per_node = 1`, each of these slurm jobs with these resources will be able to handle 1 QIIME 2 action at a time.
+Due to the `max_workers_per_node = 1`, each of these Slurm jobs with these resources will be able to handle 1 QIIME 2 action at a time.

-### Example slurm job
+### Example Slurm job

-This is the slurm job we submitted that used the above config.
+This is the Slurm job we submitted that used the above config.
 We call this job we actually submit directly the "pilot job."
 This job will itself submit the worker jobs that actually do the work,

 ```bash
 #!/bin/bash